 Your bedroom should be treated as the most important room in your home.
 It’s here when, during sleep, your body detoxifies, rebuilds itself and generates new cells.
 The brain sends signals to different organs telling them it’s time for rejuvenation, and nothing should interfere with that process.
 These guidelines take you through steps that help you understand how to change or eliminate elements in your bedroom that can negatively affect your sleeping environment.
 This knowledge empowers you to create your “dream room” with choices that enhance your wellbeing.
 Guidelines can be used throughout your home to eliminate toxic products wherever they exist, improve air quality and gradually generate a nurturing Healthy Interior.

 Baby Proof is not always Baby Safe.

 Many homes have everyday elements that can harm your child’s health – from the air they breathe to the products you use.
 From plastics to paints, from toys to detergents and bedding.

-When you implement the basic Guidelines for creating a sleeping sanctuary which remove pollutants from your home and improve its interior air quality you lay the groundwork for creating a healthy baby space.
+When you implement the basic Guidelines for creating a sleeping sanctuary that removes pollutants from your home and improve its interior air quality, you lay the groundwork for creating a healthy baby space.
 You also understand why it’s impossible to create a special space for your baby if the rest of the home is toxic.